 Metacarpal neck fractures are common.
 They cause pain, swelling, tenderness, and sometimes deformity.
 Rotational deformity Rotational deformity due to a fracture in the hand Metacarpal neck fractures usually result from an axial load (eg, from punching with a clenched fist).
 (See also Overview of Fractures.)
 Metacarpal neck fractures are common.
 They cause pain... read more may occur.
 The 5th metacarpal is most commonly injured by punching (boxer's fracture).
 When these fractures result from punching someone in the mouth, human oral flora may contaminate the wound, sometimes causing infection.
 Patients with fight bites require antibiotics.

 If patients have any wounds, particularly linear punctures, near the metacarpophalangeal joint, they should be specifically questioned about whether they punched someone in the mouth.
-If they did, contamination with human oral flora is possible, and measures to prevent infection (eg, wound exploration and cleaning, prophylactic antibiotics Antimicrobials Human and other mammal (mostly dog and cat, but also squirrel, gerbil, rabbit, guinea pig, and monkey) bites are common and occasionally cause significant morbidity and disability.
-The hands... read more ) are often required.
+If they did, contamination with human oral flora is possible, and measures to prevent infection (eg, wound exploration and cleaning, prophylactic antibiotics Antimicrobials Human and other mammal bites (mostly dog and cat bites, but also squirrel, gerbil, rabbit, guinea pig, and monkey bites) are common and occasionally cause significant morbidity and disability... read more ) are often required.

 Treatment of a metacarpal neck fracture is with a splint (eg, an ulnar gutter splint Ulnar gutter splint Metacarpal neck fractures usually result from an axial load (eg, from punching with a clenched fist).
 (See also Overview of Fractures.)
 Metacarpal neck fractures are common.
 They cause pain... read more for fractures of the 4th or 5th metacarpal), usually for at least a few weeks.
 Whether reduction is needed before the splint is applied depends on the fracture.